HusseinHamdy/Pizza-Sales-Dashboard/README.md

 Data Transformation:

 Power Query is used for cleaning and preparing the data.
 This may include tasks like removing duplicates, handling missing values, and ensuring that data is formatted correctly for analysis.

+Data Visualization:

+Using Power BI, the integrated data from SQL Server is turned into insightful visualizations